georginssohn/chairum-corpus/README.md

     - Handle gracefully phonetic coincidences (Krauze, Krause, Kraus, Krauz) using something like Metaphone or Baider-Morse
 - Add simple app to search and query the data
 - Add new field with transcribed text without stop words
-- Exclude videos from speeches where main speaker is not AMLO (or does not include him)
-- Exclude videos which are not from a speech or conference
-- Filter out or annotate parts of videos where speaker is not AMLO.
-Even better add a new field with the speaker, but this could be quite challenging and would require manual work and curation